Automattic/jetpack/readme.txt

 **Improved compatibility**

+* Widgets: Deprecated the use of Widget IDs in the Twitter Timeline Widget given that Twitter deprecates Widget IDs on July, 27th 2018.

 **Bug fixes**

 * Contact Form: Fixed an issue with undefined variables and a warning being logged when submitting the Contact Form.